-If a person is arrested, subsequently he or she will be brought to the police station.
-On arrival at the police station the arrested person will be introduced to the custody officer.
-Custody officer is a designated police officer who must exercise duties and powers of a custody officer.
-The Police and Criminal Evidence Act gives guidelines and imposes rules on the procedure which should be followed after the arrested person is brought to the police station.
+If a person is arrested, they will be brought to a police station.
+On arrival at the police station, the arrested person will be brought before the custody officer as soon as possible.
+A custody officer is a designated police officer who must exercise duties and powers of a custody officer.
+The Police and Criminal Evidence Act 1984 (PACE) gives guidelines and rules on the procedure which should be followed after the arrested person is brought to the police station.

 The rights of a detained person

 If someone is arrested and taken to the police station, they must be told their rights by the custody officer.
 These are the right to:

 - have someone informed of their arrest;